The Adventure Continues!

 Planned further volumes:

-- Tom Derringer and the Electrical Empire
+- Tom Derringer and the Electrical Empire (in progress)

 - Tom Derringer and the Floating Fortress